amukhi123/nvim/README.md

 This is my custom config for neovim.

 ![neovim](assets/neovim.PNG)
-# Requirements
-- In order to use [minimap.vim](https://github.com/wfxr/minimap.vim) you need to install [code minimap](https://github.com/wfxr/code-minimap) and add the executable to your path
 # Setup
 - In neovim run `PlugInstall` to install the plugins
 - Make sure to change the `plugin_directory` variable in `init.lua` to point to where your `init.lua` is